pixijs/pixi-heaven/README.md

 This is heaven for sprites.
 Want to color them better?
 Wanna use advanced colors?
 Its all here!

-Typescript definition **REQUIRE** [pixi-spine](https://github.com/pixijs/pixi-spine).
-That means you have to include spine before heaven.

 [Examples](https://gameofbombs.github.io/examples-heaven/#/basics/basic.js) are in their own [repo](https://github.com/gameofbombs/examples-heaven/).

 Done: